-The notion of semiclassical measure was first introduced in \cite{wig}.
-The study of partial differential equation using defect measure appeared in \cite{pl} and was refined in \cite{pg}.
-You can find several proofs of the existence of semiclassical measures in \cite{cdv,ger,lp,zel}.
-You can find a good survey of this subject in \cite{am}.
+Wigner first introduced the notion of the semiclassical measure in \cite{wig}.
+The study of the partial differential equation using defect measure appeared in \cite{pl}, and Patrick-G\`erard refined it in \cite{pg}.
+You can find several proofs of the existence of semiclassical measures in \cite{cdv, ger, lp, zel}.
+Readers can find a good survey of this subject in \cite{am}.

-In usual semiclassical analysis, we define a semiclassical defect measure as a measure on a cotangent bundle.
-Roughly speaking, this usual defect measure treats a point in the cotangent bundle whose orbits of the Hamiltonian flow generated by $p$ are trapped.
-Actually, one can prove that if the Hamiltonian flow generated by $p$ is non-trapping, $\m$ is identically zero.
-With some assumption, Schr\"odinger operators with homogeneous potentials are is non-trapping(See Section 2 of \cite{h} for the detail).
-Thus we cannot apply usual semiclassical analysis.
+Usually, we define a semiclassical defect measure as a measure on a cotangent bundle.
+Roughly speaking, this standard semiclassical defect measure treats a point in the cotangent bundle whose orbits of the Hamiltonian flow generated by $p$ are trapped.
+One can prove that if the Hamiltonian flow generated by $p$ is non-trapping, $\m$ is identically zero.
+Under some assumptions, Schr\"odinger operators with homogeneous potentials are non-trapping(See Section 2 of \cite{h} for the detail).
+Thus we cannot apply the usual semiclassical analysis.

-One idea is to consider a point in the cotangent bundle whose orbits of the Hamiltonian flow generated by $p$ scatters.
-We realize this idea by taking the position to infinity, instead of taking the energy to infinity.
-A non-semiclassical quantization similar to our new quantization can be found in \cite{chs}.
+Our idea is to consider a point in the cotangent bundle whose orbits of the Hamiltonian flow generated by $p$ scatters.
+We realize this idea by taking the position to infinity instead of taking the energy to infinity.
+One can find a non-semiclassical quantization similar to our new quantization in \cite{chs}.